NCEAS/eml/docs/eml-semantic-annotation-primer.md

 <a name="ecso"></a>

 - **ECSO (Ecosystem Ontology)**  (https://github.com/DataONEorg/sem-prov-ontologies/tree/master/observation).
-An ontology for ecosystem measurements under development by the Arctic Data Center and DataONE.
+An ontology for ecosystem measurements led by NCEAS.

 <a name="envo"></a>